Written by Yuki Hayashi

 • Feeling flat or not feeling positive emotions

-• Headaches, digestive issues or pain
+• Headaches, digestive issues, or somatic pain

 While these symptoms can affect both genders, some symptoms may skew more conventionally or stereotypically “male” (ie. anger or aggression) or “female” (ie. sadness, worry), whether due to biological or social factors.